conference table

 Designing to accommodate art

+Art in commercial spaces is rarely accidental or at least it shouldn’t be.
 It’s not something you “add later when the budget allows.”
-It’s something you design around.
-When integrated thoughtfully, art becomes spatial punctuation — it anchors, provokes, elevates.
+When integrated thoughtfully, art can become spatial punctuation that anchors, provokes and elevates.

 Clinic signage and artwork for storytelling.